Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 />
 ```

+Here you set the title of the Home Screen.
+Note `name="Home"` is used for navigation and is also used fo the title if you don't name the title in `options`.

-Set some more styles for the navigsation bar:
+Set some more styles for the navigation bar:

 ```JS
 <Stack.Screen